cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ESA-DATA-PROCESSORS REENGINEERING-EN.md

 ---
-customer: ESA
-customer_long: European Space Agency
-prime_contractor: CS GROUP
+customer : "ESA"
+customer_long : "European Space Agency"
+prime_contractor : "CS GROUP"
-image: Project-ESA-DATA-PROCESSORS REENGINEERING-EN pict 1.png
+image : "Project-ESA-DATA-PROCESSORS REENGINEERING-EN pict 1.png"
-size: small
-name: Data-Processors Reengineering
-title: ESA CSC Data Processors Re-engineering (DPR)
-domains: Platform,Image
-department: SPACE
-program: Copernicus
-domains: Platform,Image
+size : "small"
-summary: "Develop the generic Earth Observation Processor Framework (EOPF) and the associated reengineering of the L0 L1 L2 processors to support the transition of the Copernicus ground segment (Sentinel-1, -2 and -3 Land) to a cloud environment and an improvement of the storage / recalculation strategy of the generated data."
+name : "Data-Processors Reengineering" title : "ESA CSC Data Processors Re-engineering (DPR)" domains : "Platform,Image" department : "SPACE" program : "Copernicus" summary : "Develop the generic Earth Observation Processor Framework (EOPF) and the associated reengineering of the L0 L1 L2 processors to support the transition of the Copernicus ground segment (Sentinel-1, -2 and -3 Land) to a cloud environment and an improvement of the storage / recalculation strategy of the generated data."
 ---

 > __Customer__\: European Space Agency (ESA)